Northrop Grumman Pegasus: History

 For their work in developing the rocket, the Pegasus team led by Antonio Elias was awarded the 1991 National Medal of Technology by U.S. President George H. W. Bush.

 The initial launch price offered was US$6 million, without options or a HAPS (Hydrazine Auxiliary Propulsion System) maneuvering stage.
 With the enlargement to Pegasus XL and the associated improvements to the vehicle, baseline prices increased.
 In addition, customers usually purchase additional services, such as extra testing, design and analysis, and launch-site support.

 As of 2015, the most recent Pegasus XL to be purchased — a planned June 2017 launch of NASA's Ionospheric Connection Explorer (ICON) mission — had a total cost of US$56.3 million, which NASA notes includes "firm-fixed launch service costs, spacecraft processing, payload integration, tracking, data and telemetry and other launch support requirements".
 A series of technical problems delayed this launch, which finally took place on 11 October 2019.

 In July 2019, it was announced that Northrop Grumman had lost the launch contract of the Imaging X-ray Polarimetry Explorer (IXPE) satellite to SpaceX.
 IXPE had been planned to be launched by a Pegasus XL rocket, and had been designed so as to fit within the Pegasus XL rocket constraints.
 With the IXPE launch removed from the Pegasus XL rocket, there are currently (as of 12 October 2019, after the launch of ICON) no space launch missions announced for the Pegasus XL rocket.
 The future (under construction as of 2019) NASA Explorer program mission Polarimeter to Unify the Corona and Heliosphere (PUNCH) was planned to be launched by Pegasus XL; but then NASA decided to merge the launches of PUNCH and another Explorer mission, Tandem Reconnection and Cusp Electrodynamics Reconnaissance Satellites (TRACERS) (also under construction as of 2019).
 These two space missions, consisting of 6 satellites in total, are to be launched by one launch vehicle.
 It is expected that a larger launcher will be chosen for this dual mission launch.
+In August 2022 NASA announced that the 4 microsatellites of the PUNCH constellation will be launched as rideshare payloads together with SPHEREx in April 2025 on a SpaceX Falcon 9 rocket.

-Northrop has two Pegasus XL's remaining in its inventory.
+Northrop has one Pegasus XL remaining in its inventory.
 It is looking for customers for those rockets.
 Northrop does not plan on retiring the Pegasus XL rocket as of October 2019.

+In November 2025, Katalyst Space Technologies announced that it had selected Pegasus XL as the rocket to launch a rescue mission for NASA's Neil Gehrls Swift Observatory, to stave off an uncontrolled re-entry, aboard that last remaining rocket.
+This would be Pegasus XL's last flight.